Winter Pool Build Special Offers - Now Available

 Every component of your pool will be considered by our team of skilled designers for a pool that’s a beautiful organic haven.
 We have created a host of different natural pool designs, from simple and rustic to elaborate oases with waterfalls and rock features for a truly elegant and inviting space that enhances the natural beauty of your property.
 With our designs, you can enjoy that all-important connection to nature in a pool that promotes wellbeing and calm.

-Most pools are built using concrete which is not really suitable for a natural swimming pool as it is a porous environment that easily harbors bacteria.
-At Compass Pools we only use carbon ceramic composite which is entirely non-porous.
+We only use carbon ceramic composite which is entirely non-porous.
 This means that bacteria is kept out of your natural pool so it is safe to heat the pool to a more pleasant temperature and with the addition of our automatic cover can be heated free from the sun and topped up using an environmentally friendly air source heat pump.
-Our natural swimming pools start from £60,000.

 FAQS